 Grizzly bears wander through various habitats looking for carrion left by other animals.

 Red foxes have a diet that consists of rodents, insects, eggs, birds, fruits, and various small mammals.
 Although classified in Carnivora’s order, the red fox is willing to consume almost anything it can find.

 Red foxes are avid hunters and tend to pounce on their prey.
-The red fox has a liking for small rodents such as voles, rabbits, and field mice.
-Their hunt does not limit their diet because they also feed on earthworms, grasshoppers, amphibians, fish, small reptiles, and mollusks.
-Red foxes will eat carrion from other animals as well as hunt young deer.
+The red fox likes small rodents such as voles, rabbits, and field mice.
+Their hunt does not limit their diet because they feed on earthworms, grasshoppers, amphibians, fish, small reptiles, and mollusks.
+Red foxes will eat carrion from other animals and hunt young deer.